genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/02_authentication.md

 * **passwordSalt** defines a system specific salt to be added to your password hashes.
 This is a security measure that ensures that the same combination of username and password on different Genesis systems are stored as different hashes.
 Default empty string.

-##### passwordStrength
+#### passwordStrength

-The `passwordStrength` function can be called within `passwordValidation` and has many variables to be set.
+The `passwordStrength` function can be called within `passwordValidation` and has many variables.
 These enable you to specify in detail the mandatory characteristics for the password.
-Within this function the following variables can be set:
+Within this function, the following variables can be set:

 * **minimumLength** this represents the minimum length of password.
 Default: null.
 * **maximumLength** this represents the maximum length of password.
 Default: null.